 Of course, you probably aren’t trying to win any fashion contests but if you’re going to dish some money out for a diaper bag you might as well get one that looks decent.
 Baby gear has become much more attractive in recent years and most manufacturers take appearance into account when coming up with their designs.
 Style is subjective but there are some diaper bags most people would agree are ugly and then there are those that fall into the very trendy diaper bag category.
 If your diaper bag is an eye sore, you probably won’t be psyched to use it.

 A diaper bag’s features and accessories is another big differentiating factor.
 You can get the bare minimum simple diaper bag with one deep pocket for diapers or you can get one with all the bells and whistles.
 Some diaper bag’s come with quality changing pads that really help with diaper duty when you’re not at home.
+If you’re using reusable cloth diapers you will also need room for a wet bag to keep your dirties in.

 There are other features too, such as key clips, shoulder straps with extra padding, bottle/sippy cup holders, and even luggage feet.
 Sometimes they come with a tightly sealing compartment for soiled clothes and a wipes case to store baby’s wipes.
 Indeed, you could always buy some of this stuff separately, but to get it all in one package can save money and is pretty convenient.